Eric Bodden: Career

 Since 2016, Bodden has worked at the Heinz Nixdorf Institute at the University of Paderborn and been a director for software engineering and IT security at the Fraunhofer Institute for Mechatronic Systems Design.

-Bodden is a member of the BITKOM Management Club, Distinguished Member of the ACM and the Gesellschaft für Informatik.
+Bodden is a member of Acatech, the BITKOM Management Club, Distinguished Member of the ACM and the Gesellschaft für Informatik.

 Awards

+In 2024, the European Research Council awarded Bodden an ERC Advanced Grant on Self-Optimizing Static Program Analysis.

 In 2014, Eric Bodden received the Heinz Maier Leibnitz Prize of the German Research Foundation.
 The Technische Universität Darmstadt team placed second in the 2014 German IT Security Award from the Horst Görtz Foundation and the first place in 2016.
 In 2019, Bodden was named an ACM Distinguished Scientist.
 Five of his publications have received the ACM Distinguished Paper Award.
 Three of his previous doctoral students received the Ernst Denert Prize for Software Engineering.